 ADF members are not permitted to provide financial advice to other members.
 You must make sure that when you are talking to members you never give them financial advice.
 Any information you give others about their finances should be factual, general in nature, and educational only.

-Be careful not to express an opinion or make a recommendation as this could be perceived as advice.
+Be careful not to express an opinion or make a recommendation about a financial service or product, as this could be perceived as advice.

 Encourage members to do their own research, consider their own personal circumstances, and get advice if they need it.